top of page

 You don't need a complicated system.
 This simple routine is enough to get real results.

-Write everything that’s bothering you.
-Don’t filter it.
-Don’t organize it.
-Just get it out.It might look messy—that’s the point.
-You’re clearing mental space, not writing something polished.
+Write everything that's bothering you.
+Don't filter it.
+Don't organize it.
+You're clearing mental space, not writing something polished.

 There's usually one issue underneath everything else.
 It could be a conversation you're avoiding, a decision you're delaying, or something stressing you out at work.